 Nikon D610 (30.0 oz./851 g with battery and card) and 50mm f/1.4 G. enlarge.
 This free website's biggest source of support is when you use these links, especially this link to the body at Adorama, the kit with 24-85mm VR at Adorama (all the versions and accessories at Adorama), or this link to them at Amazon or body-only at B&H, when you get anything, regardless of the country in which you live.
 If you don't use these links, I receive nothing for my efforts in sharing all this information for free.
 Thank you!
 Ken.

-NEW: Nikon D750.
-Less weight and a better AF system for low-light
+Nikon D750.
+Less weight and a better AF system in low-light.

 Back, Nikon D610. enlarge.